Hygiene and prevention

 Sealing of fissures

-Fissures (Latin slit, crack) are natural grooves and grooves on the masticatory surface of large and small molars.
+Fissures (Latin slit, crack) are natural grooves on the masticatory surface of large and small molars.

 The method of sealing is to seal the fissures and other anatomical depressions of healthy teeth with special materials in order to create a barrier to external cariogenic factors.